quale-quest/sql-mvc/doc/Tutorial_validation.md

 		alerts as “Validation Summary” at the top on submit or while editing.

-## Blocking type
+## Field Blocking type
 	Blocking is how validation affects the user interface
-	Check:
+	block:
-		None	-	simply highlight the field error - no blocking -Default Warn	-	Warn 	aggressively warn about the field error - no blocking From	-	block the user from saving or leaving the form - can navigate between fields Field	-	prevent the user leaving the field - the field will not update to the database
+		None	-	simply highlight the field error - no blocking -Default message -	aggressively warn about the field error - no blocking - currently equivalent to none status  - 	prevents the status to change from editing to active warn	-	warn the user when saving or leaving the form- still saving form	-	block the user from saving or leaving the form - can navigate between fields - field	-	prevent the user leaving the field - the field will not update to the database

-	..
-	Check:From
+	Field blocking disables the form navigation and submit. - clicking nav links should warn that invalid changes would be lost.
+	Form blocking, when the user presses save, a pop-up warns it cannot be saved until errors are fixed.
+				- alternative disable the save button
+	Warn	when the user presses save, a pop-up warns of the errors but still allows the save .

+validation conceptual settings: soft/temporal/strict/hard
+	Form:
+			Hard - block fields
+			BlockForm - Strict - block form
+			temporal - keep changes in tempry storage soft - keep changes in db, but flag record as invalid
+	Field:
+			Suggest	- does not fail the form - Give warning Advise	- does not fail the form - Give strong warning Demand  - inherit according to Form Blocking ..this should be the default

+-the problem with temporal storage is the pkref for a field will change for the same record,
+	so the tempory changes has to be storded in the database, then for each query has to issue another query to get the temp chage calues ideally we want this to be kept at the client not the server
+		- that means we should use a hash of the record pk instead of the pk_ref

+## Status/Error update on editing
+	A form function that will update a hidden status field if the form saves with no errors A hidden error text field that  will write any validations fail messages to the record.